balder-dev/balder/doc/source/api/devices.rst

 Basic ``Device``
 ================

-The basic :class:`Device` class is the master class of every Device object.
+The basic :class:`Device` class is the master class of every device object.

 .. autoclass:: balder.Device
     :members: